CoreyM8/CoreyM8/README.md

 ### Hi there 👋
-- 🔭 I’m currently a researcher in computer vision, signal processing, and multimedia communication with the University of Missouri-Kansas City
+- 🔭 I’m currently a researcher in computer vision, signal processing, and multimedia communication.
 - 🌱 Check out my ORCid for my other research and funding https://orcid.org/0009-0001-8819-262X
 - ⚡️ I am an Electrical and Computer Engineer, so I tend to work closer to hardware
 - 📫 How to reach me: For any professional questions you can reach out to me at <mailto:coreymarrs@ieee.org>